-Goal 1 Getting our foundations right consistently PC1 Respond to issues raised in Staff survey and recent reviews (housekeeping) Measure >95% of housekeeping actions completed Q3 Currently at 52% completion of actions.
+Goal 1 Getting our foundations right consistently PC1 Respond to issues raised in Staff survey and recent reviews (housekeeping) Measure Measure >95% of housekeeping actions completed Currently at 52% completion of actions.
+The 5% was built-in due to Currently at 52% completion of actions.
 The 5% was built-in due to some of the evaluation criteria expected to roll into Q1 post policy change and education program implementation, as well as the completion by all staff of the 'Building a Kinder SECAmb' program.
-Recent updates have suggested that the following actions are potentially at risk for completion in year, and mitigation is currently being developed: - Appraisals for 85% of our people - All Firstline managers completing the fundamentals program - Management essentials modules available to all managers - Review of HR policies (agile and remote working; process for annual leave) PC2 Implement new leadership visit process consistent with C&E Strate αv ives Measure >90% compliance A review of the process is currently underway and will be shared with SMG and EMB members in January. )cti PC3 Rapid on-boarding QI project In Year Objectives Measure Time to Hire<60 days TT-WFE TBC - now confirmed as 60 days plus training for appropriate course (e.g 60 days + 9 weeks EMA) Increased % people passing probation SPC chart now showing.
-Part of QI project overall they have it as part of their wider strategy but not be linked to HR Q3 PC4 Comprehensive package of training for managers, awareness days people and robust application of our policies relating to safety in the workplace, with a focus on B&H and Sexual Misconduct Measure Engagement, safety and morale scores improved Pulse and Staff Surveys Awareness Days - The Building a Kinder SECAmb Workshop commenced in October 2023.
-The Workshop focuses on culture and values as part of our cultural transformation programme and aims to help us all to consider how we can be respectful of each other as well support us in creating safe and positive approaches to providing feedback and raising concerns.
-The NHS Sexual Safety Charter was launched in September 2023.
-A Steering Group has been convened led by Margaret Dalziel to develop an action plan to achieve the Charter by July 2024.
-The OD team is currently undertaking a gap analysis against the Charter.
-Q4
+Recent updates have suggested that the following actions are potentially at risk for completion in year, and mitigation is currently being developed: - Appraisals for 85% of our people - All Firstline managers completing the fundamentals program - Management essentials modules available to all managers - Review of HR policies (agile and remote working; process for annual leave) PC2 Implement new leadership visit process consistent with C&E Strate av ves Measure SMG and EMB members in January. )cti PC3 Rapid on-boarding QI project In Year Objectives Measure Time to Hire<60 days TT-WFE TBC - now confirmed as 60 days plus training for appropriate course (e.g 60 days + 9 weeks EMA) Increased % people passing probation SPC chart now showing.
+Part of QI project overall they have it as part of their wider strategy but not be linked to HR Q3 PC4 Comprehensive package of training for managers, awareness days people and robust application of our policies relating to safety in the workplace, with a focus on B&H and Sexual Misconduct Measure people and robust application of our policies relating to safety in workplace, with a focus on B&H and Sexual Misconduct